 4. Very fine adjustment is required on the angle between the electron beam and the crystal planes: yaw and pitch axes.
 The range on these is +/- 10 deg.

-5. All components with travel must fit within a volume of x,y and Z dimensions?
+5. All components with travel must fit within a volume of width = 700mm, depth = 500mm, height = 700mm

 6. Attachment method to vacuum box shall be proposed by vendor an approved by JLAB.